 The best restaurant in Woolwich

 Woolwich is not one of London’s premier dining destinations – even the area’s most ardent defenders will admit that.
-Still, there are some culinary bright spots and one of them is Blue Nile which is one of the very few Eritrean restaurants in the capital.
-Although literally overshadowed by the looming presence of the nearby giant Tesco Extra, Blue Nile has some handsome premises.
+Still, there are some culinary bright spots and one of them is the Blue Nile Cafe which is one of the very few Eritrean restaurants in the capital.
+Although literally overshadowed by the looming presence of the nearby giant Tesco Extra, the Blue Nile Cafe has some handsome premises.
 The converted 1930s sausage shop has most of its original vintage tiles and is decorated with a tasteful selection of Eritrea-related knick knacks and Art Deco prints.
 Service can be rather slow, but this somewhat forgivable given the small number of staff at this family-run restaurant.

 Blue Nile weekday dinner

 Eritrean and Ethiopian food are very similar which is no surprise given the intertwined history of both countries.
 Injera, a fluffy, spongy flatbread typically made from teff or other similar grains, is used to grasp dollops of vegetarian and meat stews.
 This is all done using your hands and while cutlery is available if you really don’t want to get your hands dirty, Bleeding Gums Murphy was more than happy to jump in with his fingers (after washing his calloused digits first, naturally).
 Blue Nile’s injera is somewhat less tart than Lalibela’s, but this isn’t necessarily a bad thing as the taste of injera can sometimes drown out the taste of the stews.